Guacamole Toast

 Other variations:

-• Use the guacamole spread on other "breads" like bagels or English muffins
+• Use the guacamole spread on other sandwiches, bagels or English muffins

 • Add finely chopped jalapeño for some spice